Post

 sourcemap: never # In Jekyll 4.0 , SCSS source maps will generate improperly due to how Polyglot operates

-However, while the Chrome developer documentation uses the format ‘pt_BR’ for region codes, you should actually use ‘pt-BR’ with a hyphen instead of an underscore for it to work correctly when adding hreflang alternate tags to the HTML header later.
+Although the Chrome Developer documentation uses formats like ‘pt_BR’ for locale codes, you should actually use a hyphen instead of an underscore, like ‘pt-BR’, for the hreflang alternate tags in the HTML header to work correctly later.

-Modifying HTML Header and Sitemap
+Modifying the HTML Header and Sitemap

 HTML Header

-As of the latest version 1.8.1 release in November 2024, Polyglot has a feature that automatically performs the above task when the {% I18n_Headers %}
+As of the latest version 1.8.1 release in November 12024, Polyglot has a feature that automatically performs the above tasks when the {% I18n_Headers %} Liquid tag is called in the page header.
+However, this assumes that the ‘permalink’ attribute tag is explicitly specified for the page, and it does not work correctly otherwise.

 1